 Two thousand men at the BMC’s tractor and transmissions factory at Washwood Heath stopped production for the afternoon of 14 September when they walked out to hold a meeting.
 They voted unanimously that redundancy should not be accepted and that available work should be shared.

-After a two-hour meeting, shop stewards of the Austin works committee issued a statement which said: ‘We shall resist any dismissals with all the power at our disposal and to the extent that the workpeople are prepared to back us.’
+After a two-hour meeting, the Shop Stewards on the Austin works committee issued a statement which said: ‘We shall resist any dismissals with all the power at our disposal and to the extent that the workpeople are prepared to back us.’

 Mr Dick Etheridge, the Longbridge Convener, said: ‘I am prepared to lead any action, including strike action, to fight redundancies.
 We will not accept redundancy—we will resist it with all the means at our disposal.
 Let’s face it, if you are going to get the sack, you may as well have a bash.’